 VESTLANDSUTSTILLINGEN 2015 Stavanger Kunsthall

 The titel translate to The Red Warp and isa reconstruction of an archaeological artifact from the Iron Age.
 The original warp was found in a bog on Tegle farm on Jæren on the west coast off Norway.
 The founding was historic, unique and well preserved and revealed weaving techniques and materials used in that period.
 The material in the reconstruction is Nylon yearn, from the petrol industry that has its epicenter in the region.
 DET RØDE VARPET is one in a body of work exploring the ancient textile history that carries traces off complex narratives about culture, aesthetic, economy, colonization and globalization.

 Gallery SOFT in Oslo

-The project was kicked of by my daily obeservation of the transformation of the city area around my studio I 2010 this work emerged.
-Norway biggest construction company Betonmast was in the prosess off installing the new Bjørvika bridge and had set up a temporary scaffolding and I got permission to use it.
-The exhibition consited of the textile intervention THE NEW HOT SPOT and the textile intstallation GRUNDRISSE.
-The materials origin from the petroleums industry.
+This project was kicked off with daily observing the transformation of the city area around my studio I 2010 this work emerged.
+Norway biggest construction company Betonmast was in the prosess off installing the new Bjørvika bridge and had set up a temporary scaffolding.
+I asked premission to use it as a loom.
+The exhibition consited of a textile intervention THE NEW HOT SPOT and a textile intstallation GRUNDRISSE in the gallery.
+The materials originate from the petroleums industry in the North Sea.

 The New Hot Spot